 Metal galling is a type of surface wear that causes metal to unintentionally engage with another metal in contact.
 Metal galling phenomena can result in the separation of metal pieces from the original component.
 The process of metal galling is quite rapid and once initiated can lead to component failure with subsequent operating cycles.

-Galling mechanism in metals is quite different from other wear mechanisms due to the adhesion it creates.
+The galling mechanism in metals is quite different from other wear mechanisms due to the adhesion it creates.
 Contrary to other types of wear processes, metal galling causes the metal to adhere to the other material and is unique.
 Whereas, other wear forms involve erosion of one metal when in contact with another metal.

-The effect of galling in metals can be at varying levels; Large or microscopic level.
+The effect of galling in metals can be at varying levels; Large or microscopic levels.
 Microscopic galling is not easily visible.
-Large metal galling can easily be seen on metal surfaces by naked eye.
+Large metal galling can easily be seen on metal surfaces by the naked eye.
 Even though microscopic galling does not make the component completely useless, but still it can cause performance failure for components with tight tolerances.

-Causes of Galling
+Causes of Metal Galling

 - High frictional force

 - Ductility of material (One softer than the other), and